 The 9.5 Theses are posted on our web site for historical interest because they are part — one part — of the pre-history of the Society.
 It was because of lack of official ELCA response to these Theses that discussions commenced among a wider inter-Lutheran group of pastors that led to the formation of the Society of the Holy Trinity.
 Undoubtedly, with the passage of time new cultural and theological challenges will arise.
 But the Society provides a ministerium that supports all pastors called to the ministry of word and sacrament in Lutheran Churches.
 Because of its inter-Lutheran character, the Society does not become involved in the internal issues of particular Lutheran denominations.
 Individual members of the Society may be involved in denominational issues.
 They do not act on behalf of the STS, but we support them in their struggles for faithfulness by conversation, study, and prayer.

 The STS (Societas Trinitatis Sanctae) is open to all Lutheran pastors of any Lutheran denomination from any country.
 Currently our members are rostered in 11 different Lutheran bodies.
-Most of our 284 members (as of this writing) are affiliated with one of 22 regional chapters that have been formed in the U.S. and Canada.
-We also have several members at-large in North America and Australia.
+Most of our 290 members (as of this writing) are affiliated with one of 22 regional chapters that have been formed in the U.S. and Canada.
+We also have several members at-large.
 A list of chapter locations with deans is available at this site.
 The best way to find out what the Society is about is to attend a chapter retreat.
 You may contact the dean of the chapter closest to you to receive information about a retreat.

 Subscribing to the Rule: Concrete Commitments

 As the Rule prescribes, the whole Society gathers once each year as a general chapter to pray, hear the Word, teach one another, and to further our common work.
 This commitment is basic to membership.
 A travel expense equalization plan, built into the annual dues structure, spreads out our travel costs to help members who must travel far distances.
-The Society's next General Retreat will be September 24-26, 2013, at the University of St. Mary of the Lake/Mundelein Seminary, Mundelein, Illinois.
+The Society's next General Retreat will be September 20-22, 2016, at the University of St. Mary of the Lake/Mundelein Seminary, Mundelein, Illinois.
 Registration and lodging costs for members are included in the annual dues.
-The registration fee for non-members is $200.
+The registration fee for non-members at the last retreat was $200.

 Visitors and inquirers from all church traditions are welcome to all STS retreats, chapter or general.
 Visitors may include pastors, seminarians, and lay people who wish to pray and learn in the way the Rule indicates.